Skip navigation

 Submit your application using the Regent University Online Application.

-In order to be admitted to the MSN program, you must submit an active unencumbered/unrestricted Registered Nurse license from your state of practice.
-Please submit to regent.edu/items.
+To be admitted to the MSN program, you must submit an active unencumbered/unrestricted Registered Nurse license from your state of practice to regent.edu/items.

 To ensure academic integrity, Regent University requires a copy of a government-issued ID.
 Please submit a scanned copy or photograph of it to regent.edu/items.